-We are guided by the principles of ecologically sustainable development. which applies to our work through provisions in the legislation we administer.
+We are guided by the principles of ecologically sustainable development (section 6 of the Protection of the Environment Administration Act 1991). which apply to our work through provisions in the legislation we administer

 We apply the precautionary principle.
-Scientific uncertainty is not a reason for the EPA to not act to prevent harm or future harm to the environment or human health
+Scientific uncertainty is not a reason for the EPA to not act to prevent harm or future harm to the environment or human health.
+In applying this principle, we will assess and evaluate the risks to the environment or human health.

 We act to safeguard inter-generational equity.
 We aim to ensure the environment is maintained or enhanced for the benefit of future generations.
+We support traditional custodians retaining connection to Country.

-We act to conserve biodiversity.
-We aim to protect and restore the quality of the environment for our native plants and animals.
+We act to conserve biodiversity and ecological integrity.
+We aim to protect and restore the quality of the environment for our native plants, animals and ecosystems.

 We encourage businesses to include environmental factors in the cost of goods and services.
-Businesses should understand and properly consider the cost of minimising environmental harm is part of the cost of producing goods and providing services.
+Businesses should understand and properly consider that the cost of minimising environmental harm is part of the cost of producing goods and providing services.

-We apply the 'polluter pays' principle: those who generate pollution and waste should pay for it.
+We apply the 'polluter pays' principle.
+Those who generate pollution and waste should pay for it.

 We apply a risk-based approach to regulation.
-This helps us make informed decisions and focus our regulatory activities on the biggest risks to the environment and human health.
+This helps us make informed decisions and focus our regulatory activities on the biggest risks to the environment and human health